 When a person with autism is able to share their talents with the world, we all benefit.

 Let’s take a look at a real-life story.
-Dr. Lapin, the director of clinical outreach at The Place for Children with Autism, often tells a story about a client that was assigned to her caseload.
+Dr. Lapin, an experienced BCBA, often tells a story about a client that was assigned to her caseload.
 This client was referred to ABA therapy because she was engaging in elopement behavior.
 In other words, she would constantly run away from caregivers and teachers and appeared to enjoy sprinting, jumping, and running.
 This was a “problem” for teachers because during the school day, teachers needed her to participate in activities and attend to her schoolwork.
 This was a “problem” for her parents who were worried about safety concerns in busy parking lots.

 The interesting word here is classifying the behavior as a “problem”.
 Running, sprinting, and jumping are not behaviors anyone would call problematic.
 In fact, these are incredible skills and rather than trying to stop or decrease the behavior, behavior analysts can use ABA to modify, shape, and teach when and where it is appropriate.